idnow/de.idnow.android/README.md

 [![Watch the video](https://github.com/idnow/de.idnow.android/blob/master/docs/screenshot_video1.png)](https://youtu.be/yKOu-luc1x8)

-Starting with SDK version 7.0.0 we offer the possibility to integrate bouncycastle as an external library We offer the bouncycastle version 1.64 as a default used version ,therefore integrating bouncycastle as external library is optional, in case it's not needed you can skip adding bouncycastle versions into the dependencies
+Starting with SDK version 7.0.0 we offer the possibility to integrate bouncycastle as an external library.
+We offer the bouncycastle version 1.64 as a default used version, therefore integrating bouncycastle as external library is optional, in case it's not needed you can skip adding bouncycastle versions into the dependencies

 In your top-level build.gradle project file add the following url under repositories block: